 What exactly is making every effort?
-Is it just saying sorry when we offend or is there more required of us– the barriers of God’s eternal peace and grace?
+Is it just saying sorry when we offend or is there more required of us the bearers of God’s eternal peace and grace?
 I believe it is more because Peter includes that we are to live in peace and be holy.
 The call to be holy as related to living in peace with everyone suggests saying sorry would be only a small part of living in peace with others.
 In 1 Peter 1:13-16, Peter addresses our call to be holy.
-To be holy is to live as Christ who overcame selfish desires born out of pride to live sinlessly for our freedom from sins deadly power and to welcome us into his eternal heavenly family.
+To be holy is to live as Christ who overcame selfish desires, born out of pride, to live sinlessly for our freedom from sins deadly power.
+Rather, He lived a selfless God focused life to one day welcome us into His eternal heavenly family.
 To be holy requires the transforming power of the Holy Spirit that we discussed in Week 4 Romans 12:2.
 “Our weekly scripture memorization is an important part of transforming our thoughts and conforming our behavior to those that please the Lord.”

 So when you face life’s circumstances that challenge your ability to “make every effort to live at peace with everyone” remember you are being transformed into the image of Christ who was, is, and forever will be holy through His divine power.
 Our job is to stay focused on Him and powered up through our relationship with God.
 It isn’t easy to continually make efforts for peace in our own strength.
 I truly believe the challenges we face are all part of our transformation process.
 Without the challenges we wouldn’t experience the divine power at work in our lives.